Asceticadarsh/IMDB_movie/README.md

 ***
 #

 ### Segment 2
-In the previous segment, you analysed the movies and genres tables.
+In the previous segment, you analysed the movies and genres tables.<br>
 In this segment, you will analyse the ratings table as well.

 To start with lets get the min and max values of different columns in the table